kineticfire-labs/clojure-collections/README.md

 ```

 Returns boolean 'true' if the collection `col` is not empty and 'false' otherwise.
 Suitable for vectors, lists,
 maps, and strings.
-Uses an implementation with the recommended idiom 'seq col' but is more readable, regardless of
+Uses an implementation with the recommended idiom `(seq col)` but is more readable, regardless of
 experience.

 ```clojure